 Attitudes towards and legality of same-sex marriage varied during the period of analysis.
 Some states offered marriage benefits, while others banned same-sex marriage, blocking access to state-level marriage benefits.
 In 2004, Massachusetts legalized same-sex marriage for its residents.
 California followed suit in 2008, including for non-residents.
 This spurred a rush in same-sex marriages (visible in Figure 1a).
-Couples traveled from around the country and world to get married in California1.
+Couples traveled from around the country and world to get married in California2.
 In response, Massachusetts began offering same-sex marriage to non-residents in July 2008.

 With states offering marriage to non-residents, same-sex couples all over the country could access the marriage contract.
 Couples residing in states without same-sex marriage would not get state-level benefits but could still access the marriage contract.
 For example, same-sex couples from Ohio that married in Massachusetts were not married for Ohio tax and transfer purposes.
-However, upon divorce, couples must divide their marital assets according to Massachusetts law (according to their marriage contracts).

-1After Proposition 8 passed in November 2008, same-sex marriage became illegal in California.
+2After Proposition 8 passed in November 2008, same-sex marriage became illegal in California.
 However, performed marriages remained lawful.
 California re-legalized same-sex marriage in 2013.